apache/apex-core/application_packages.md

 # Writing Your Own App Package

-Please refer to the [Application Developer Guide](https://www.datatorrent.com/docs/guides/ApplicationDeveloperGuide.html) on the basics on how to write a DataTorrent application.
-In your AppPackage project, you can add custom operators (refer to [Operator Developer Guide](https://www.datatorrent.com/docs/guides/OperatorDeveloperGuide.html)), project dependencies, default and required configuration properties, pre-set configurations and other metadata.
+Please refer to the [Creating Apps](create.md) on the basics on how to write an Apache Apex application.
+In your AppPackage project, you can add custom operators (refer to [Operator Development Guide](https://www.datatorrent.com/docs/guides/OperatorDeveloperGuide.html)), project dependencies, default and required configuration properties, pre-set configurations and other metadata.

 ## Adding (and removing) project dependencies